Gavin-TC/AMS-Twitter-bot/README.md

-# American-Mass-Shootings
+# American-Mass-Shootings Twitter Bot
-This is a twitter bot that tweets when a mass shooting occurs in the United States.
+This is a Twitter bot that tweets about a mass shooting in the United States.
+It usually posts it quite a bit after it took place because gunviolencearchive.org (where the information is taken from) updates their database shortly after the event occurred.

 # What it does
 This bot has a webscraper that clicks a couple button to download the CSV file provided by the gunviolencearchive.org website every 15 minutes.